 Iconic Fashion Journalist

-Jeanne Beker is one of the most influential and fabulous women in the fashion industry—in Canada and around the world.
+Jeanne Beker is one of the most influential women in the fashion industry—in Canada and around the world.
 A long-time celebrity, Jeanne speaks on how she rose to the top of arts and culture media as the iconic host of TV’s Fashion Television, along with what it takes to be a successful entrepreneur.

 Jeanne started her professional “show biz” career when she was just 16, when she moved to New York to study acting, and to Paris to study mime.
 In 1975, she found herself in St. John’s, Newfoundland, covering arts for CBC radio.